Concussion Return-to-Play Guidelines

 Gradual Return to Cognitive Activity

-Equally as important as physical rest, for complete recovery, is cognitive rest.
-When an athlete sees a physician for treatment for a concussion, they may be prescribed academic adjustments prior to the athlete returning to the classroom (Valovich McLeod, 2015).
-Athletes sustaining a concussion who are reporting numerous symptoms such as headache, dizziness, fatigue, and inability to concentrate should be encouraged to limit scholastic activities and other cognitive stressors.
-Daily activities such as reading, watching television, text-messaging and playing video games may be allowed by your healthcare provider as long as they do not increase symptoms
+Equally as important as physical recovery is cognitive recovery.
+When an athlete sees a healthcare provider for treatment for a concussion, they may be prescribed academic adjustments prior to the athlete returning to the classroom (Valovich McLeod, 2015).
+Athletes sustaining a concussion who are reporting numerous symptoms such as headache, dizziness, fatigue, and inability to concentrate should be encouraged to limit scholastic activities and other cognitive stressors during the first 24-48 hours.
+Daily activities such as reading, watching television, text-messaging and playing video games may be allowed by your healthcare provider as long as they do not increase symptoms.
+After 48 hours, patients should aim to resume a normal school routine with the use of academic adjustments.

-This cognitive rest may also require scholastic modifications varying on a continuum from not attending school while symptomatic to attending school with academic accommodations (e.g. longer time to complete tests or assignments, rest periods).
+Patients may also benefit from scholastic modifications varying on a continuum from not attending school while symptomatic to attending school with academic accommodations (e.g. longer time to complete tests or assignments, rest periods).
 It would be wise to inform teacher(s), administrator(s), and the school nurse about your child’s head injury and symptoms.
 The School Version of the ACE Care Plan (CDC, 2015) provides prefect examples of how to accommodate adjustments for student’s recuperating from a concussive injury.
 There are informal and formal types of adjustments which should be prescribed by a physician (Valovich McLeod, 2015).
-Arbogast (2016) is a great reference article for cognitive rest recommendations following a concussion.
+Arbogast (2016) is a great reference article for cognitive rest recommendations following a concussion and Get Schooled On Concussions provides excellent information for schools and teachers.

 Concussion Treatment

-While physical and cognitive rest have been the cornerstone of concussion management, there is some evidence to suggest that active treatment approaches may be beneficial.
+Concussions can be actively treated!
 Your medical provider may discuss sleep hygiene, proper nutrition, stress reduction, and active modes of treatment that may be incorporated into the management plan.
+Light exercise on stationary bikes, treadmills, and even just walking can be of benefit.

 Active treatments may include supervised exercise progressions, vestibular therapy, oculomotor rehabilitation, or cognitive rehabilitation.
 Your medical provider will determine whether treatments may be needed and should direct you to appropriate referral sources.